wizardoutofwater/full-stack-project/README.md

 The app allows users to re-connect with their network of classmates and alumni.
 Users will be able to sign-in, search by high school and be provided with information concerning that schools alumni.

 Technologies:
-HTML, CSS, JavaScript, Jquery, Bootstrap, Node.js, Sequelize, Express, Express-Sessions,Postman, Heroku, HandleBars,
+HTML, CSS, JavaScript, Jquery, Bootstrap, Node.js, Sequelize, Express, Express-Sessions,Postman, Heroku, HandleBars, Vantajs

 Table of Contents: